gregurco/jobeet-tutorial/docs/days/day-8.md

 {{ form_start(form, {'attr': {'novalidate': 'novalidate'}}) }}
 ```

 Also note that there are `NotNull` and `NotBlank` validations.
-With choices where are Yes/No answers is better to use `NotNull`, because `NotBlank` and false option will give validation error.
+With choices where Yes/No are answers it is better to use `NotNull`, because `NotBlank` and false option will give validation error.

 ## Handling File Uploads